aaldrich29/Audio-To-Text/readme.md

 ## Features

 - Transcribe audio files directly within Obsidian.
+- Post-Process transcriptions with GPT 3.5 or 4o
 - Support for multiple audio file formats: `mp3`, `webm`, `wav`, `ogg`, `m4a`.
 - Transcribe audio to a new note or append to the current note.
 - Interactive selection dialog for multiple audio files.